sudhanshu8833/Options_Trading_Bot_Angel_Broking/README.md

 ## Strategy Explanation

->Strategy is strangle stratgy (**calender spread strategy**).
+>Strategy is short straddle stratgy (**calender spread strategy**).
 Have a basic Idea of this options strategy before getting on the actual strtagy itself.

 - selling at 9:20 strike price at entry time. (sell PE / CE current expiry) (recieved preimum is rounded off by 50) (lets call it **max pain**)